-Wildlife populations can be affected in many ways by linear energy transport (acilities.
+Wildlife populations can be affected in many ways by linear energy transport (aculities.
 These impacts can be short- or long-termed, direct or indirect, trivial or of great significance.
 An essential component of the planning and impact assessment processes is to make predictions.
 Unless you have a definite idea of: 1) which populations are present and at what time of the year they are most vulnerable to habitat modification, and 2) which ecological processes (e.g. predation) will be affected by a ROW, it becomes extremely difficult to make accurate predictions concerning the fate of these populations, their behaviour, dispersal and community structure, especially in a long-term perspective.
 The role of energy corridors in shaping animal communities represents a recent interest in the scientific community.
-It is the trade-off presented by energy ROWs remains difficult to predict from the evidence available.
-Scientific research in this field is badi, needed to route selection.
+It is obvious that some species will benefit while others will be disadvantaged and the trade-off presented by energy ROWs remains difficult to predict from the evidence available.
+Scientific research in this field is badly needed to provide the proper data to make accurate predictions concerning wildlife and reute selection.